amireh/happypack/README.md

 ];
 ```

-Now you replace your current JS loaders with HappyPack's (possibly use an env
+Now you replace your current loaders with HappyPack's loader (possibly use an
-variable to enable HappyPack):
+env variable to enable HappyPack):

 ```javascript
 exports.module = {